CoilSeb/BouncyBooks/week2.md

 using UnityEngine.SceneManagement;
 using UnityEngine.UI;
 ```
-* Add the following variables
+* Add the following variables and drag them into the script within Unity
 ```cs
     public Text GameOverText;
     public GameObject player;